yjg30737/pyqt-svg-icon-text-widget/README.md

 # pyqt-svg-icon-text-widget
-PyQt widget consists of svg icon label and text label
+PyQt widget consists of textless label which has svg image as an icon on the left and text included label on the right

 ## Requirements
 * PyQt5 >= 5.8